Bodya-Huri/AlphaFoldMotif/README.md

 Our program will retrieve the protein sequence and a PDB file with the structure from the AlphaFold database, find the indicated motif, and visualize it using [PyMOL](https://pymol.org/2/).
 The output will be a PyMOL session file (.pse) with all proteins and their colored motifs.

+# Instructions
+You need to set up a conda environment with all the requirements installed: conda create -n new_env conda activate new_env conda install conda-forge::biopython conda install conda-forge::pymol-open-source

+To run the tests:

+To run the program, you have to specify two arguments - a list of IDs and motifs.
+You can do it using the following flags:
+-f: txt file with a list of IDs
+-i: IDs specified directly from a command line
+-m: motifs specified directly from a command line

+Example of running a program: python3 motif_finder.py -f data.txt -m VM

 Bohdana Hurieva: https://bodya-huri.github.io/

 Simona Manasra: https://mlkndt.github.io/